authelia/authelia/docs/content/reference/guides/templating.md

 ## Enable Templating

 By default the [Notification Templates](./notification-templates.md) have templating enabled.
-To enable templating in the configuration set the environment variable `X_AUTHELIA_CONFIG_FILTERS` to `template`.
-For more information see [Configuration > Methods > Files: File Filters](../../configuration/methods/files.md#file-filters).
+To enable templating in configuration files, set the environment variable `X_AUTHELIA_CONFIG_FILTERS` to `template`.
+For more information see
+[Configuration > Methods > Files: File Filters](../../configuration/methods/files.md#file-filters).

 ## Validation / Debugging